Chart Color Schemes

 Hoppers Crossing - North's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The most common medical conditions in the area are asthma and mental health issues, affecting 7.9% and 7.6% of residents respectively.
-However, 70.8% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 79.2%.
-The area has a higher proportion of residents aged 65 and over, at 15.7% (2,907 people), than the broader population in Greater Melbourne, which stands at 8.3%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.9% and 7.6% of residents respectively.
+Conversely, 70.8% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 79.2%.
+The area has a higher proportion of seniors aged 65 and over at 15.7% (around 2,907 people) than Greater Melbourne's 8.3%, indicating that this demographic may require more attention than the broader population.

 Frequently Asked Questions - Health